Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

 • Maintain your friendships.
 If you can’t see your partner next week, that’s seven free nights when you could see your parents, neighbours, best friend… If you’re feeling low and lonely, why not sign up to volunteer in your local community or join a friendly local group?

 Things worked out well for Nick and Georgina.
-They’ll be moving in together early next year when Georgina’s daughter goes away to university.
-Georgina is looking forward to it but is already making the most of the time she has left to herself.
+They’ll be moving in together early next year when Georgina’s daughter goes to university.
+Georgina is looking forward to it but is making the most of the time she has left to herself.

-She said, “It’ll be lovely to wake up with Nick every morning, but I’m already encouraging him to find a local golf club to disappear off to some weekends.
+She says, “It’ll be lovely to wake up with Nick every morning, but I’m already encouraging him to find a local golf club to disappear off to some weekends.
 I’ve grown to love time by myself these past few years and I don’t plan to give it up completely.”

 Join Rest Less Dating